-It is required that all beneficial owners and directors are in good financial standing with a clean financial history together with a CV and background that is capable of fulfilling the financial obligations required for the maintaining of a international banking licence.
+It is required that all beneficial owners and directors are in good financial standing with a clean financial history together with a CV and background that is capable of fulfilling the financial obligations required for the maintaining of an international banking license.

 - All dealings must be with foreign non-resident individuals, no local financial dealings allowed

 - Two Directors required (both must be persons and one must be a local resident)

 - One Director or shareholder are responsible for managerial duties including knowledge of financial records and regulations

 - There is no taxation of any form including on all profits, incomes, or interest, including corporate tax, VAT or income tax

 - All International Banks must maintain a physical local office where all records are kept

 - Accounts must be filed and audited every year by a recognized agent